ryan-ccccc/ryan-c/ArduinoProject.md

         };

-        validPosition = true;
+        validPosition =
+          true;

-        // Make sure food is not inside snake for (let segment of snake) {
+        // Make sure food is not
+        // placed inside the snake
+        for (let segment of snake) {

           if (